Victorian bias in the Australian Football League

-Victorian bias in the Australian Football League is an assertion by critics of the Australian Football League (AFL) that there is an intrinsic bias towards the Victorian based clubs of that competition.
-Causes of the alleged bias range from it being attributed to the fact that the AFL evolved from the Victorian Football League (VFL) resulting in a majority of the AFL's teams being located in the state of Victoria, to it being the result of intentional favouritism by the competitions administration towards Victorian clubs.
+Victorian bias in the Australian Football League is an assertion by critics of the Australian Football League (AFL) that there is a bias or favouritism towards its Victorian-based clubs.

 Background

 In 1982 the VFL relocated the South Melbourne Football Club to Sydney in New South Wales with the following decade seeing the competition established clubs in all Australian mainland states.
 By 1997 there were 10 clubs located in Victoria and 6 clubs located outside of that the state.
 After a further series of expansion clubs being introduced the AFL consists of 8 clubs outside Victoria whilst retaining 10 clubs inside it.
 This imbalance of clubs inside and outside Victoria is often cited as the main, or even only, cause of any bias.

 Commonly cited examples of bias

-Assertions of bias towards Victorian based clubs in the AFL are multifaceted.

-Grand Final location
+Grand final location

-The location of the AFL Grand Final is often the subject of allegations of Victorian bias in the AFL due to it being indefinitely being hosted at the Melbourne Cricket Ground.

-Travel burden

-Due to the unequal distribution of teams based inside and outside Victoria, non-Victorian based players are required to travel far greater distances during their careers.
-This travel burden discrepancy is highlighted by comparing the distance travelled by West Coast Eagles players Darren Glass, Daniel Kerr, Mark LeCras, Quinten Lynch and Chris Masten all travelling over 515,000 km in their first 200 games compared to Collingwood players Ben Johnson, Alan Didak, Dane Swan, Josh Fraser and Travis Cloke all travelling less than 96,000 km for their first 200 appearances in the AFL.
+Due to long-term contractual agreements with the Victorian Government and Melbourne Cricket Club, the AFL Grand Final is always played at the Melbourne Cricket Ground, even when no Victorian clubs compete.
+The current contract expires after 2059, with the most recent extension signed in 2018.